We have reviewed this policy to keep protocols in place in view of the increasing cases of Omicron variants.

 - Staff will complete a risk assessment checklist as usual before opening every day to address any risks from the virus and ensure sensible measures are in place to control risks.

-- Wherever possible staff should remain with their age group of children who they are allocated to, including the afternoons.
+- Wherever possible staff should remain with their age group of children who they are allocated to.
+(No longer required)

-- Each morning the staff will remind and guide the children in their care to adhere to the hygiene and safety measures.
+- The staff will remind and guide the children in their care to adhere to the hygiene and safety measures.

 - Emergency revisions to the EYFS may have been implemented which provides some flexibility on ratios and qualifications to make this feasible.